Tithonus (The X-Files)

 "Tithonus" is the tenth episode of the sixth season of the American science fiction television series The X-Files.
 It premiered on the Fox network on January 24, 1999.
 The episode was written by Vince Gilligan, and directed by Michael W. Watkins.
 The episode is a "Monster-of-the-Week" story, unconnected to the series' wider mythology.
 "Tithonus" earned a Nielsen household rating of 9.2, being watched by 15.90 million people in its initial broadcast.
 The episode received positive reviews.

 The show centers on FBI special agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) who work on cases linked to the paranormal, called X-Files.
 Mulder is a believer in the paranormal, while the skeptical Scully has been assigned to debunk his work.

 In this episode, Scully learns that she, but not Mulder, is being given a chance to prove her worth at the FBI, and—paired with a new partner—she investigates a crime scene photographer with an uncanny knack for arriving just in time to see his victims' final moments.
 What she does not expect, however, is for Death to play a role himself.

 Vince Gilligan wrote "Tithonus" in an attempt to create a story wherein immortality is portrayed as scary.
 The episode was based on three different stories: Arthur Fellig, the Greek myth of Tithonus, and the yellow fever epidemic in the 19th century.
 In addition, several of the scenes were filmed on the sets from NYPD Blue, whose sets were located just across from The X-Files studios.
-The character of Alfred Fellig in "Tithonus" has thematically been compared to the Tithonus in Alfred, Lord Tennyson's dramatic monologue of the same name.
+The character of Alfred Fellig in "Tithonus" has thematically been compared to the Tithonus in Alfred, Lord Tennyson's poem of the same name.
 In addition, themes of immortality and escaping death were revisited in the eighth season episode "The Gift".